bouslama-fadi/usermanagement/README.md

 # usermanagement
-This project is work in progress
+This project is work in progress this project is composed by two branches :
+### main branch :
+contains a version of the user management application without using redux pattern.
+### version_using-redux :
+contains a version of the user management application using redux pattern.

 ## how to run the project
 To run the project , you must